 We had talked about a host of possibilities for the future.
 I knew he was thinking about how things would go on once he was gone.
 He copied me on an email sent to a colleague in the publishing field where he was suggesting he wanted to introduce me to her the next time they met:

 “With no kids, I am looking for a safe and interested pair of hands to take over”

-My interest in developing my design website and managing my own SM branding intrigued him and in 2016 when his website became out of date and needed redesigning he asked me to step in and manage that creative process.
+My interest in developing my design website and managing my own SM branding intrigued him and in 2016 when his website became out of date and needed redesigning he asked me to step in.
 He wanted people to have a place to come learn about his career, look at his paintings and read what he had written about each piece.
-I think we achieved that goal very nicely indeed!
+I think that goal very nicely indeed!
 You can click through to explore the Gallery Website.

 Also around this time I began thinking about using Pete’s images on fabric for development into the decorative market.
 This really intrigued him and there were many emails batting around concepts between us.
 After some trial and error I settled on a UK company to do the printing.
 I approached Gresham House Furniture about doing a custom chair using the printed fabric.
 I also began printing images for custom pillows.

 Pete not only supported these explorations into new products he encouraged it.
 In one email he said